 To help you interact with classmates through Saturn, we – with your permission – may collect information about your contacts.
 You can also invite your contacts to join Saturn.

-We may collect information about your location.
+When you use our services we may collect information about your location.
+With your permission, we may also collect information about your precise location using methods that include GPS, wireless networks, cell towers, Wi-Fi access points, and other sensors, such as gyroscopes, accelerometers, and compasses.
 You can choose not to share your precise location by changing the location settings on your phone or other device.

 Information Collected by Cookies and Other Technologies.